renuo/pull-requests-counter/README.md

 # Pull Requests Counter

-An icon in the browser shows the number of pull requests currently assigned to you or that require a code review from you.
+An icon in the browser shows the number of pull requests currently assigned to you or which require a code review from you.

 Just click on the icon to see the pull requests!